University Honors Program

 First-time college students must have an outstanding high school academic record in a rigorous curriculum (represented by A's and B's in all classes and a minimum 3.8 GPA).
 In addition to reviewing students' transcript(s), the committee reviews a personal statement and letters of recommendation and evaluates all applicants using a common, multi-dimensional rubric.
 Completed applications are due no later than Dec.
 1 for enrollment in the University Honors Program in fall of the freshman year.

-Current students must have completed at least one semester at Saint Louis University, earned at least a 3.5 cumulative GPA, and have earned fewer than 45 credits at the time of application.
-Completed applications are due no later than Oct.
-15 for spring enrollment and Feb.
-15 for fall enrollment.
+Current students may join the Honors Program in their second year and must have completed at least one semester at Saint Louis University, earned at least a 3.5 cumulative GPA, and have earned fewer than 45 credits at the time of application.
+Completed applications are due no later than Feb.
+15 for enrollment in the following fall.

 Transfer students must have earned at least a 3.5 cumulative GPA at their previous institution(s) and have earned fewer than 45 credits at the time of application.
 Transfer students may be awarded honors credit (not to exceed 12 units) for previous honors coursework at the discretion of the director of the University Honors Program.
 Decisions about honors transfer credit will be made at the time of admission.
-Completed applications are due no later than Oct.
-15 for spring enrollment and Aug.
-1 for fall enrollment.
+Completed applications are due no later than Feb.
+15 for fall enrollment.

 International students with an outstanding academic record in a rigorous high school curriculum are encouraged to apply.
 An equivalent grade point average of at least 3.8 on a 4.0 scale and a minimum English proficiency score of 90 on the TOEFL (IBT) or 7.0 on the IELTS is required, in addition to the personal statement and letters of recommendation.
 International students may submit a standardized test score (ACT or SAT) in lieu of the TOEFL or IELTS exam along with their application.